ByrumLab/proteoDA/README.md

 ## New s3 object structure

-The new version of the pipeline is based around a new S3 class, `DIAlist` (probably need to change the name to something more general).
+The new version of the pipeline is based around a new S3 class, `DAList`.
 It holds all the info for a single quantitative proteomics experiment, and all our functions take it as input.
-Its a list, with 7 slots:
+Its a list, with 7
+slots:

 1)  data- MS intensity data, where each row is a protein and each column is a sample.